Materiali comuni per la stampa 3D: Una guida pratica per ogni utente

 1. Can I use PLA for parts that get wet?

 PLA is waterresistant but not waterproof.
 It will absorb small amounts of water over time, which can make it brittle.
-For parts that stay wet (PER ESEMPIO., a fish tank ornament), use PETG instead—it’s fully waterproof.
+For parts that stay wet (per esempio., a fish tank ornament), use PETG instead—it’s fully waterproof.

 2. Do I need a heated enclosure for ABS?

 SÌ!
 ABS warps easily when the temperature changes during printing.
-A heated enclosure keeps the air around the print warm, impedire la deformazione.
+A heated enclosure keeps the air around the print warm, prevenendo la deformazione.
 Without one, your ABS part might have a curved or cracked surface.

 3. Is TPU hard to print with a home printer?

 No—most modern home printers (with a directdrive extruder) can print TPU easily.
-Just lower the print speed (to 20–30mm/s) and use a flexible build plate (PER ESEMPIO., Pei) to keep the TPU from sticking too much.
+Just lower the print speed (to 20–30mm/s) and use a flexible build plate (per esempio., PEI) to keep the TPU from sticking too much.

 Indice

-Scorri fino all'alto
+Scorri fino all'inizio